Vanishing Theorems and Complex Structures on Non-Classical Flag Domains: Introduction

+\begin{corollary} There exists a compact complex manifold which is rationally connected but not rationally connected with compact deformation space. \end{corollary}

+Finally, we mention a further application to automorphic cohomology and Penrose transforms.
+Building on the construction of the classical complex structure $D'$, we generalized in \cite{LS24} the Penrose transformations introduced in Lectures 8 and 9 of \cite{GGK} for $SU(2,1)$ and $Sp(4,\mathbb R)$ to arbitrary real Lie groups $G_{\mathbb R}$ of Hermitian type.
+This generalization yields arithmetic structures induced from $X'$ on higher automorphic cohomology groups of certain homogeneous line bundles over $X$.

-This paper is organized as follows.
-After presenting some preliminary materials in Section \ref{Pre}, we prove Theorem \ref{intr D=0 conjecture} in Section \ref{auto cohom} by assuming Proposition \ref{intr le D=0 conjecture} about Lie algebra which is technical and is proved in Section \ref{lemma proof}.
-Some consequences and corollaries of Theorem \ref{intr D=0 conjecture} are also deduced in Section \ref{auto cohom}.
-In Section \ref{equ ch of D}, we prove the six characterizations of non-classical period domains in Theorem \ref{intr equ of non-classical D}.
-In Section \ref{ppl} we present the detailed construction of $G_\R$-invariant new complex structure on any non-classical period domain $D=G_\R/V$ with $G_\R$ of Hermitian type.
-In Section \ref{applications} we derive several geometric applications of the our vanishing theorem and the new complex structure.
+The paper is organized as follows.
+In Section \ref{Pre}, we recall the preliminary material on flag domains, homogeneous vector bundles, root decompositions, and curvature formulas.
+In Section \ref{auto cohom}, we prove Theorem \ref{intr D=0 conjecture} assuming the key Lie-theoretic criterion and derive consequences for automorphic cohomology.
+The proof of the Lie-theoretic criterion is given in Section \ref{lemma proof}.
+In Section \ref{equ ch of D}, we prove the full list of equivalent characterizations of non-classical flag domains.
+In Section \ref{ppl}, we construct the new $G_{\mathbb R}$-invariant complex structure on any non-classical flag domain $D=G_{\mathbb R}/V$ with $G_{\mathbb R}$ of Hermitian type.
+In Section \ref{applications}, we derive geometric applications of the vanishing theorem and of the new complex structure, including Theorems \ref{intr comact X not ddbar}, \ref{intr Mum conj X}, and \ref{intr proj no Fujiki}.
+Finally, in Section \ref{hom line}, we prove the curvature property for arbitrary line bundles on smooth quotients of non-classical flag domains and deduce the vanishing of global sections of all nontrivial line bundles on compact quotients.